camdenk/mlbplotR/README.md

 ## To Do

--   Add ability to set axis labels to be logos
+-   Create a package vignette
--   Add functions to automatically set theme
+-   Add in mean/median line geoms
--   Add in player headshots (will likely have to wait until after the lockout)
+-   Add in player headshots (might have to wait until after the lockout)
+-   Add ability to include images from supplied links